 Spring of 2022

-- Families will not have to submit a registration fee!
-(Tuition was raised to include the $315 Registration Fee, so there will be no additional payment!)
+- Families will not have to submit a registration fee

 - This means our families will not have to do anything at all to re-enroll!

-Moving forward, the typical re-enrollment season will simply be a communication reminder from the GCA office informing families that are planning to withdraw from GCA to notify us by March 15.
+Moving forward, there will be multiple communication reminders informing families that are planning to withdraw from GCA to notify us by March 15.

 What happens if I want to withdraw my student?